Lazar Hayward

 Lazar Miller Hayward (born November 26, 1986) is an American former professional basketball player.
-He was a college standout for Marquette University.
+He was a college standout for the Marquette Golden Eagles.

 High school career

 Hayward went to Buffalo Traditional High School where he was an outstanding basketball player.
 After graduating from Buffalo Traditional in 2004, Hayward enrolled in Notre Dame Prep School in Fitchburg, Massachusetts, as only the NCAA Division III college SUNY Fredonia expressed any interest in Hayward.

 Hayward attended Notre Dame Prep School in Fitchburg, Massachusetts, and while he attended he played with many other notable players, like Michael Beasley, Syracuse University standout Paul Harris and UTEP player Derrick Caracter.
 Hayward started both freshman and sophomore seasons.

 Considered a four-star recruit by Rivals.com, Hayward was listed as the No. 18 small forward and the No. 73 player in the nation in 2006.

 College career

 At Marquette University, Hayward received the nickname "Money Man".
-He finished his Marquette career as the program's 2nd all-time leading scorer and 5th all time in rebounds, as well as garnering 2nd-Team All-Big East honors in 2008 and 2010 and Honorable Mention AP All-American status in 2010 while leading Marquette to 4 NCAA Tournament appearances.
+He finished his Marquette career as the program's 3rd all-time leading scorer and 5th all time in rebounds, as well as garnering 2nd-Team All-Big East honors in 2008 and 2010 and Honorable Mention AP All-American status in 2010 while leading Marquette to 4 NCAA Tournament appearances.
 On April 2, 2010, Hayward was named the Hershey's Player of the Game in the Reese's College All-Star Game.